Takeno/mtg-policy-changes/ipg.md

 3.5: Both players receive a penalty (but not necessarily a warning) for card-in-wrong-deck

-September 29, 2017

-1.1: Removed outdated philosophy paragraph for Game Loss.
-Updated Match Loss one.

-1.1: Game losses when opponent gets a match loss don’t get deferred.

-1.2: Fixed outdated reference to Deck Errors.

-2.1: “When you do” triggers following an optional action are considered communicated.

-3.2: Downgrade available when the information could have been acquired between games.

-3.5: Clearer definition of the presentation period.

-3.5: Deleted a stray “have”.

 - All trademarks are property of Wizards of the Coast LLC in the U.S.A. and other countries. ©2018 Wizards.